 The recent release of the OnePlus Nord 2 means the original Nord is now cheaper than it's ever been before.
 The newer generation switches up the camera, puts some extra force behind its processor and has packed in a better battery - so what is it that you care more about, value or performance?

-And, while the OnePlus flagships like the OnePlus 8 Pro or the more recent OnePlus 9 Pro aren't going anywhere, they're branching out into the competitive world of mid-range smartphones is a no-brainer for the brand, joining Google, Apple and Samsung in the segment that's now busier than ever.
+And, while the OnePlus flagships like the OnePlus 8 Pro or the more recent OnePlus 9 Pro are still their crowning glory, branching out into the competitive world of mid-range smartphones is a no-brainer for the brand, joining Google, Apple and Samsung in the segment that's now busier than ever.

 Our comprehensive OnePlus Nord review should all of the burning questions you have about the handset – how it performs in daily use, what kind of quality photos you can expect from it, how it feels in the hand, how long the battery lasts, and importantly how it stacks up against some of the best Android phones.

 Anyone thinking of buying the OnePlus Nord in 2021 will find this review helpful, it should hopefully make that choice easier.
 If you're looking to spend even less on a phone, they've just released an even cheaper model, the OnePlus Nord CE 5G which is definitely worth considering as well.

 The OnePlus Nord has also won the Best Value Phone award at the T3 Awards 2021, so if you're considering it then be sure to read up on why the judges thought it was so good.
 Later this year we're expecting to see the OnePlus Nord 2 make an appearance so watch this space, there could be a new champion on the horizon.